cblx/ngx-open-forms/README.md

 # ng-schemaform
-Create enriched FormGroup and FormControls from openapo schemas
+Create enriched FormGroup and FormControls from OpenApi schemas